Surbana Jurong

-Surbana Jurong Private Limited is a Singaporean government-owned consultancy company focusing on infrastructure and urban development.
+SJ Group is a Singaporean government-owned consultancy company focusing on infrastructure and urban development.
 It was formed in June 2015 with the merger of Surbana International Consultants and Jurong International Holdings.
-As of July 2025, it is wholly owned by Temasek Holdings and had 16,000 employees.
+As of July 2026, it is wholly owned by Temasek Holdings and had 15,000 employees.

 History

 In February 2015, JTC Corporation and Temasek Holdings announced plans to merge several of their subsidiaries.
 According to the agreement, JTC Corporation owned Jurong International Holdings and Temasek Holdings owned Surbana International Consultants were to be merged into a single entity with 49:51 partnership between JTC and Temasek.
 The merger was completed in June 2015 with the merged entity named Surbana Jurong.

 In June 2016, Temasek Holdings acquired JTC's shares in Surbana Jurong.